zayarlyn/ratesmycondo/docs/technical-requirements.md

 ## how to verify tenant?

-- maybe by tm30? (assuming no one will to too far to fake tm30 just to give review)
+- [Thailand] maybe by tm30? (assuming no one will to too far to fake tm30 just to give review)